Geralds Bar

 About Geralds Bar

 Geralds Bar is a San Sebastián choice for Modern Spanish cooking from chef-owner Gerald Diffey.
-The verified details are direct: it is a smart-casual venue, open Tuesday through Sunday for lunch and evening service, closed Monday.
-Use it when you want a flexible meal in the city without relying on unverified assumptions about a tasting menu, private room, price point, or specific dishes.
+It is a smart-casual venue, open Tuesday through Sunday for lunch and evening service, closed Monday.
+Use it when you want a flexible meal in the city without locking into a formal tasting menu, private room, or set format.

 Use it for a low-pressure Modern Spanish meal in San Sebastián

 For a repeat visitor to San Sebastián, that can be useful.
 The city has many different ways to eat, from casual local stops to higher-commitment reservations, Geralds Bar fits best as a flexible Modern Spanish option.
-There is no verified private room, group format, seat count, or menu structure, so larger parties should confirm practical details directly with the venue before planning around it.
+Larger parties should confirm practical details directly with the venue before planning around it.

 Better for a return visit than a grand occasion